Audi CEO rules out selling Lamborghini, Ducati brands

-INGOLSTADT, Germany (Reuters) - Audi (VOWG_p.DE) Chief Executive Rupert Stadler has ruled out selling its Italian brands Lamborghini and Ducati to help offset costs of its emissions test-rigging scandal.
+INGOLSTADT, Germany, March 3 (Reuters) - Audi Chief Executive Rupert Stadler has ruled out selling its Italian brands Lamborghini and Ducati to help offset costs of its emissions test-rigging scandal.

 “Those brands belong to Audi and, together with us, have an excellent future,” Stadler said at an earnings press conference on Thursday at the carmaker’s base in Ingolstadt.